MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-windows.md

 ## Silent and Passive Installs

-To install Microsoft R Client from a script on Windows, use the following command line switches:
+To install Microsoft R Client from a script on Windows, use the following command-line switches:

 |Mode        |Install Command|Description|
 |-----------|-------------------------------|--------------|